EliAndrewC/l7r/rules/04-schools.md

 Any non-Void

 **School Knacks:**
-* conviction
+- conviction
-* otherworldliness
+- otherworldliness
-* pontificate
+- pontificate

 **Special Ability:**
 You have all 10 rituals listed under the Priest profession.

 **First Dan:**
 Roll one extra die on precepts, any one skill, and any one type of combat roll.

 **Second Dan:**
 You and your allies get a free raise on all rolls for which you receive an Honor bonus (bragging, precepts, and open sincerity).

 **Third Dan:**
 Roll X dice at the beginning of combat, where X is equal to your precepts skill.
 You may swap any of these dice for any rolled die on any attack, parry, wound check, or damage roll.
 You may swap any of these dice for any lower die on any of those types of rolls made by any ally.

 **Fourth Dan:**
-Raise your current and maximum of your School’s chosen Ring by 1.
+Raise your current and maximum of your School's chosen Ring by 1.
 Raising that Ring now costs 5 fewer XP.
 You and your allies get a free raise on all contested rolls for which your opponent has an equal or higher skill rank.

 **Fifth Dan:**
-You may spend the points from your Conviction knack on your allies’ rolls, and your Conviction points refresh after each conversation and combat round.
+You may spend the points from your Conviction knack on your allies' rolls, and your Conviction points refresh after each conversation and combat round.
 You may also spend these points to lower action dice in order for you or an ally to counterattack or parry.

 ## Shosuro Actor School